 Amber Jaye was born and raised in Cincinnati, Ohio.
 As an avid fan of every sport, she grew up running track and playing soccer.
 After completing a degree in Biochemistry at Arizona State University, Amber wanted to fulfill her lifelong dream of sports broadcasting.
 Before relocating to Raleigh, Amber worked as a Web Reporter and In-Game Host for the Cincinnati Reds.
 Prior to working with the Reds, she was a general assignment reporter at KETV in Omaha, NE.

-This is her first season with the Hurricanes.
+This is her second season with the Hurricanes.
 You can find Amber at every home game and in the community spreading excitement to everyone!
 In addition to in-game hosting duties, you can watch Amber online daily in the CanesVision rink reports and other Hurricanes-related features.
-She also hosts Storm Surge, a live streaming broadcast of the Hurricanes' morning skates for each Friday home game.
+She also hosts Storm Surge, a live streaming broadcast of select Hurricanes' morning skates.

 “I love connecting with the crowd during Canes games," she said.
 "The energy inside PNC Arena is electric, and I am grateful for the Caniacs' enthusiasm and the opportunity to entertain and interact with the fans."

 We've all heard them before - the loud, booming notes coming from somewhere in the stadium as either a cry for action to get the fans pumped up or to keep the good spirits of the crowd going.

 As a kid, Larry Olsen attended many sporting events, such as baseball and hockey, and would love listening to the organ that boomed throughout these games.
 Larry always thought that playing the organ at sporting events would be one of the coolest jobs to have, and Larry got that chance in 2000 when he began playing the organ for the Hurricanes.